 Proper nutrition is an important part of cancer prevention, treatment, recovery and survival.
 Whether a person is at high risk for cancer, is receiving treatment for cancer, or has recently overcome the disease, enhanced nutrition can have lasting positive effects on the mind, body and soul.
 Consulting with a registered dietitian ensures that the information received is coming from the latest scientific evidence from the best available resources.

-Our dietitians and nutrition specialists have in-depth knowledge of food, human nutrition and behavior.
+Our dietitians have in-depth knowledge of food and human nutrition.
 We work with Moffitt’s medical team to provide comprehensive nutrition support and contribute to decisions that affect the well-being of patients.
 Along with our Food Service department, we promote optimum nutrition through a hotel-style food service, called "At Your Request."
 The service allows patients and their guests to order healthy meals and snacks anytime between 6:30 a.m. and 9 p.m.